-During a recent crackdown in Italian Civil Servant absenteeism, it was discovered a worker had stopped turning up to his job in 2005.
+During a recent crackdown in Italian Civil Servant absenteeism, a worker was found to have stopped turning up to his job in 2005.

 The worker, who was an employee at Ciaccio Hospital in the southern city of Catanzaro, is now under investigation for fraud and abuse of office.

-Six managers at the hospital are also being investigated and allegations of former managers being threatened and extorted by the worker have been made.
+Six managers at the hospital are also being investigated alongside allegations of managers being threatened and extorted.

-Despite the allegations, the facts still stand that several of the employees involved have since retired and the absence was still not noticed by their successors or business departments.
+Despite the allegations, the facts still stand that several of the employees involved have since retired.
+And the absence went unchecked by several business departments.

 The lesson learnt:

-If working remotely, employees can clock via browser or app, but their location can be tracked while clocking, as well as parameters set of where employees can clock from.
+If working remotely, employees can clock via browser or app.
+Employers can track their location as well as parameters set of where employees can clock from.